GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/simulated/README.md

 ### Configuration

-First, ensure you are running within a virtual Python environment.
-Also, make sure your gcloud configuration is set to the correct project.
-If not, use the following command to set it:
+Ensure you are running within a python virtual environment, and ensure gcloud config project is set to your project.
+You can use the following command to set it:

 ```shell
 gcloud config set project {PROJECT_ID}